 Casper the giraffe

-Casper is the male Nubian giraffe at Woburn Safari Park and is easy to identify due to his impressive height.
+Casper is the male Nubian giraffe at Woburn Safari Park and is easily identifiable due to his impressive height.
 He was born on 9th December 2003 at Owuehand Zoo in the Netherlands and moved to Woburn in June 2009.

 Woburn Safari Park is home to a large herd of Nubian giraffe which can be seen at Giraffe Junction, in the Road Safari before entering the African Forest section.